Sign up to Wool.com and create your own personal wool hub.

 The SFA prescribes the following:

-Click here (PDF 1.6Mb) to download the current SFA.
+Click here to download the current SFA.

 As wool was the first rural industry to identify the need for research and development, AWI is always mindful of its ultimate raison d'etre - to invest in research, development & marketing (RD&M) to identify new practices and technologies to be adopted by woolgrowers to enhance farm gate returns.

 The AWI model is the culmination of almost eighty years of significant industry change and subsequent institutional evolution within the wool research and marketing bodies in Australia.
 In recent decades, Australia has stopped 'riding the sheep's back' (although Australia continues to be the largest producer (90%) of global fine apparel wool, and wool is the largest rural and sixth largest commodity export from Australia to China).
 Against this background of a changing industry, the wool industry research and marketing bodies have been continually evolved and refined over time.